Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-Single sentence, 12 words, front-loaded with action and resource.
-No wasted words.
+Single sentence, front-loaded with verb and resource, no wasted words.
+Efficiently communicates the core purpose.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.